coolbutuseless/callme/README.md

 - Flexible.
 Includes explicit handling for `PKG_CPPFLAGS` and `PKG_LIBS`
   for setting C pre-processor flags, and library linking flags so code can link to other libraries installed on the system.
-- Returned object includes auto-generated functions wrapping the C functions in the code which are compatible with `.Call()`.
-Not strictly necessary, but nice to have!
+- Generates R functions to call the compiled C functions.
 - Multiple functions allowed in a single code block.

 ### What’s in the box